dev-guy/phoenix-ash-svelte-flowbite/README.md

 ## Features

 - Dark and light mode buttons
-- Login screen
-- Users and passwords (hashed) stored in Postgres
+- Login screen with users and hashed passwords in Postgres

 ## License